 Describe the process of launching the business.

-I understand that the previous owner was eager to make sales.
+Our main sales channel is the website, and secondary sales channel is Amazon.
 Selling on Amazon was a good short-term solution and a good way to test the market, but I’m here to build a long-term company.
 Relying on Amazon for sales is not a long-term strategy.
 You cannot build relationships with your customers with Amazon in the middle.
-We may or may not be available on Amazon again in the future.
-But if we do, it would be a supplemental sales channel and part of an overall strategy, not the primary focus.
+Amazon a supplemental sales channel and part of an overall strategy, not the primary focus.

 The focus is on building the brand.
 We have control of our customer information and we are consistently active on social media and email marketing.
 We can study visitor behavior and find ways to cultivate relationships.
-We’re building our customer base with long-term vision instead of taking the easy way out through Amazon.
-Our customers are of higher quality repeat customers.
-We also attracted many rental new hosts looking for a connection on social media.
+We’re building our customer base with long-term vision.
+We have many repeat customers who keep coming back because our products are affordable and convenient.
+We make running their rental businesses efficient.
+We also attract many rental new hosts looking for a connection on social media.

-Considering the state of the travel industry and the timing, my sales were great during the pandemic.
+The pandemic destroyed the travel & lodging industry.
+As a vacation rental supplier, we have been affected by the decrease in travel demand as well.
+But vacation rentals have been doing better than hotels in booking demand.
 Before Florida opened up for business this summer, a host of 120 units ordered from us to restock all 120 units.
 I also had many orders mainly from hosts who were preparing their Airbnb rentals for guests when travel started picking up again in June.
-I took advantage of the downtime during the pandemic to design and develop a new line of products.

 Since launch, what has worked to attract and retain customers?